 Is suicide a concern with Aristada?

-Although suicide has been reported in people who received Aristada in clinical trials, it isn’t known if the drug was the cause.
+Although suicide has been reported in clinical trials of Aristada, it is unknown whether the drug was the cause.
 Aristada is used to treat schizophrenia, and this disorder may increase the risk of suicide.
 In the trials, people who received Aristada did not have an increased risk of suicidal thoughts or behaviors.

 If you’re receiving Aristada and have new or worsened depression or anxiety, talk with your doctor.
 However, if you’re having thoughts of harming yourself, immediately call 911 or your local emergency number.